|San José State University|

 This occurred in England in 1905.
 The kite passenger was lifted to a height of 2600 feet and remained there for one hour.

 This occurred in France in 1909.

 The occurrence in China in 559 AD was under much less congenial circumstances.
 There was a kingdom north of the Huang He (Yellow River) around the modern city of Lin-Chang.
 It had been ruled by a family named Yuan.
 Originally their family name was T'oba, but because that is not a Chinese name they changed it to Yuan.
-They lost control in 550 to a man named Kao Yang.
+They lost control of their kingdom in 550 to a man named Kao Yang.

 Initially Kao Yang had the victimns thrown off a hundred foot tower called The Tower of the Golden Phoenix.
 Then he became a Buddhist.
 This conversion did not make him a better person, but it modified his actions.
 Buddhists, along with others, celebrate special occasions by freeing captured creatures such as birds and fish.
 Fiendishly Kao Yang decided he would release his Yuan captives as birds.
-He had large bamboo mats tied to their backs so they vaguely resembled large flying creatures.
+He had large bamboo woven mats tied to their backs so they vaguely resembled large flying creatures.
 They were then thrown off the tower and told to fly like birds.
 Kao witnessed these experiments in manned flight.
 All of the victimns were killed.

 Kao obviously had become intrigued with the possibility of human flight.
 He successively had each prisoner attached to a number of kites on the tower.
 One individual, Yuan Huang-T'ou survived the experiment.
 The handlers for his kites kept him aloft and moved him and his kites for two miles.
 All of the rest of the prisoners were killed in the experiment in man-lofting by kites.
 Although Yuan Huang-T'ou survived the kite experiment he was later starved to death.